 This example is a concise introduction to a nonprofit organization, highlighting its mission, strategic goals, various programs, offered services, and a clear explanation of its operational model.

-The layout is designed to engage potential donors and volunteers, providing a clear and compelling snapshot of the organization’s purpose and how it achieves its objectives.
+The layout is designed to engage potential donors and volunteers, providing a clear and compelling snapshot of the organization’s purpose and its approach to achieving its objectives.
 Emphasis is placed on the importance of the organization’s work, underscored by key information and statistics that illustrate its impact.
+Including social proof, such as testimonials or endorsements, can further build trust and credibility with potential donors and volunteers.

-This one-pager aims to offer insights into the significance of contributions, whether through donation or volunteer work, and the difference these actions make to the contributors and the beneficiaries of the nonprofit’s efforts.
+This one-pager aims to provide insights into the significance of contributions, whether through donations or volunteer work, and the impact these actions have on both the contributors and the beneficiaries of the nonprofit’s efforts.

 Tools and Resources for Creating One Pagers

-A few popular applications for this project are InDesign from Adobe, Microsoft Word, or Canva – all readily available to save time when producing your one-page design.
+A few popular applications for this project include Adobe InDesign, Microsoft Word, or Canva – all readily available to save time when producing your one-page design.

 You can get started using templates, which help decrease difficulty while maintaining precision concerning your targeted messaging and desired results.
 As long as you leverage these helpful offerings correctly, they should help fast-track production without sacrificing quality!